woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Humans have become the most unnatural animal, infact the only unnatural animal.
 We’re addicted to force since we want to change things and we feel it is very important that they be changed.
 We don’t see that all problems <u>reside</u> within our own mind, are creations of our mind.
 We don’t see that using force to accomplish our ends is like trying to pry open a flower by force.
 Nothing is accomplished except destroying the flower.

 Existence is doing it all.
 Existence opens up millions of flowers everyday, no force is needed.
 No help at all is needed.
 What can we do?
-We can just stay out of the way and let the RI'ver flow.
+We can just stay out of the way and let the river flow.
 It will take care of everything.
 It already is taking care of everything, we just don’t see it.
 When we drop our struggling and our models of how it should be, we find that It’s already carrying us and always has been.

 We humans have surrounded ourselves with dogmas,rules, regulations.
 We create our own prison with our mind,and then cling to our bars because they are familiar to us, they are a known item.
 Mind feels comfortable with the known,threatened by the unknown because mind cannot exist in the unknown.
 The unknown is infinite, wild, unpredictable; it is the very <u>fabric</u> of Existence itself.
 So even though we may be in misery in our prison, we cling to our dogmas and our rules and <u>rituals</u>.